Relintai/pandemonium_engine_docs/tutorials/ui/bbcode_in_richtextlabel.rst

 to change the color of the text, or its alignment, that change affects all of the text in the Label node.
 You can't have only one part of the text be one color, or only one part of the text be centered.
-To get around this limitation you would use a `class_RichTextLabel`.
+To get around this limitation you would use a `RichTextLabel`.

-`class_RichTextLabel` allows the display of complex text markup in a Control.
+`RichTextLabel` allows the display of complex text markup in a Control.
 It has a built-in API for generating the markup, but can also parse a BBCode.

 Note that the BBCode tags can also be used, to some extent, in the